 • Managing spills

-• HD and contaminated material disposal
+• HD and critical cleaning material disposal

 Employees must prove competency in the above before independent HD handling.
 Their competency must be reviewed and reassessed every 12 months.
 Facilities should also designate a supervisor for HD practices and create a detailed quality assurance program.17